• Double-bridge static cone penetrometer

 Data Processing

-1. This Device 2.
+1. This device 2.
 Delete

 3. Edit 4.
 Restore

-Please select the menu number.
+Please press the menu number.

 •

-1. “Local Machine,” press “1” as shown on the screen
+1. “Local machine,” press “1” to display on the screen.

 This machine displays